Wooden pallets are more than “having a moment”. In recent years, they’ve made their way in and onto nearly surface imaginable.

 16. Lattice Pallet Wall

 Pretty up your deck or patio with a pallet garden adorned with lattice to create a flowering wall.
+As compared to other projects, this garden utilizes just the pallet boards rather than the whole pallet.

 17. Small Pallet Garden